Leonardofreua/study/Design_System/asynchronism.md

   * Is used to determine the destination partition for message
 * Events are immutable.
 It's impossible to change the past

+### Offset

+**What is?**
+* Each message in a partition is given a unique sequential number called Offset
+* Is essentially an identifier that marks the position of a message within a partition
+* It's immutable and ever-increasing

+**How does it work?**
+* A message receives a offset when it's produced
+* Consumers in turn, uses the offsets to read the messages from partitions
+* Each consumer keeps track of the last offset read in each partition, allowing it to know where to continue reading the next time he goes to retrieve messages

+**Control Flow:**
+* Offset allows consumers to read messages at their own pace
+* They can pause, resume, or restart reading from a specific offset, providing precise controle over the data flow

+**Failure Recovery:**
+* Consumers can restart reading from last confirmed offset, ensuing that no messages are lost
+* This is especially important for distributed systems, where failures can occur at any time

+** Parallel processing:**
+* Each partition has its own offsets, multiples consumers can process messages in parallel, increasing the efficiency and scalability of the system

 ### Topic

 <p align="center">